-Recent Golden Globes winner Guillermo del Toro is the latest in a long line of winners at major awards shows to admonish the orchestra for trying to cut short their acceptance speeches.
+Recent Golden Globe winner Guillermo del Toro is the latest in a long line of winners at major awards shows to admonish the orchestra for trying to cut short their acceptance speeches.

 "Lower the music.
 It's taken 25 years.
 Give me a minute.
 Give me a minute,” The Shape of Water filmmaker Guillermo Del Toro demanded as orchestra music began during his acceptance speech for best director at this year's Golden Globes.